Antonio Segni: Minister of Public Education

-In July 1951, after a cabinet reshuffle, he left his office as Minister of Agriculture and was appointed Minister of Public Education in De Gasperi's seventh government, succeeding Guido Gonella.
+In July 1951, after a cabinet reshuffle, Segni left his office as Minister of Agriculture and was appointed the Italian Minister of Public Education in De Gasperi's seventh government, succeeding Guido Gonella.

-As minister, he was particularly involved in the fight against illiteracy, in the improvement of teaching activities and in the construction of new schools around the country.
-However, he did not continue the important reforms started by his predecessor.
-He tried to implement the reform step by step, but encountered strong resistance, even in the ministries that were supposed to finance these measures.
-Segni proposed to replace the high school exam with an admission test to university, but it was rejected.
-His reforms, which also received various appreciations from the opposition parties, due to his secular idea of school which was very different from Gonella's one, were not ambitious as the ones of his predecessor.
+As minister, Segni was particularly involved in the fight against illiteracy, in the improvement of teaching activities, and in the construction of new schools around the country; however, he did not continue the important reforms started by his predecessor.
+He tried to implement the reform step by step but encountered strong resistance, even in the ministries that were supposed to finance these measures.
+Segni proposed to replace the high school exam with an admission test to university, but this was rejected.
+His reforms, which also received various appreciations from the opposition parties due to his secular idea of school that was very different from that of Gonella, were not ambitious as the ones of his predecessor.

-The 1953 general election was characterised by changes in the electoral law.
-Even if the general structure remained uncorrupted, the government introduced a superbonus of two-thirds of seats in the House for the coalition which would obtain at-large the absolute majority of votes.
-The change was strongly opposed by the opposition parties as well as DC's smaller coalition partners, who had no realistic chance of success under this system.
-The new law was called the Scam Law by its detractors, including some dissidents of minor government parties who founded special opposition groups to deny the artificial landslide to Christian Democracy.
+The 1953 Italian general election was characterised by changes in the electoral law.
+Even if the general structure remained uncorrupted, the government introduced a majority bonus system of two-thirds of seats in the country's Chamber of Deputies for the coalition that would obtain at-large the absolute majority of votes.
+The change was strongly opposed by both the opposition parties and DC's smaller coalition partners that had no realistic chance of success under this system.
+The new law was called the scam law by its detractors, including some dissidents of minor government parties who founded special opposition groups to deny the artificial landslide victory of the DC.

-The campaign of the opposition to the Scam Law achieved its goal.
-The government coalition won 49.9% of national vote, just a few thousand votes of the threshold for a supermajority, resulting in an ordinary proportional distribution of the seats.
+The campaign of the opposition to the electoral law achieved its goal, as the government coalition won 49.9% of national vote, just a few thousand votes of the threshold for a supermajority, resulting in an ordinary proportional distribution of the seats.
 Technically, the government won the election, winning a clear working majority of seats in both houses.
-In July 1953, Segni was ousted from office in the newly formed government of De Gasperi.
-However, frustration with the failure to win a supermajority caused significant tensions in the leading coalition, and De Gasperi was forced to resign by the Parliament on 2 August.
-On 17 August, President Luigi Einaudi appointed Pella as new prime minister, who selected Segni as his Minister of Public Education.

-Pella remained in power only for five months and in the successive governments of Amintore Fanfani and Mario Scelba, Segni was not appointed in any office.
+In July 1953, Segni was ousted from office in the newly formed government of Alcide De Gasperi.
+Frustration with the failure to win a supermajority caused significant tensions in the leading coalition, and De Gasperi was forced to resign by the Italian Parliament on 2 August.
+On 17 August, Italian president Luigi Einaudi appointed Pella as new prime minister, who selected Segni as his Minister of Public Education.
+Pella remained in power only for five months.
+In the successive governments of Amintore Fanfani and Mario Scelba, Segni was not appointed in any office.